strudelbots/strudel-public/code/README_template.md

 1. Start developing new functionality or fixing a bug in your Python code.
    1. Create a new branch
-   2. Work on your new code as usual.
+   2. Implement your changes by writing and testing your code, making commits regularly as you progress.
 2. When ready for a code review, create a pull request.
 You can use either the GitHub web interface or the GitHub CLI.
    1. [You can create a pull request using the web api.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?tool=webui)
    2. [You can create a pull request using the Github cli.](https://external.ink?to=/docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?tool=cli#creating-the-pull-request)

-4. Create a new Commit with a message that includes the words `strudel`, `add`,  and `logs` (in any order).
+4. Create a new commit with a message that includes the words `strudel`, `add`,  and `logs` (in any order).
-4. Strudel automatically inserts the required logging code into your branch.
+4. Strudel automatically adds the necessary logging code to your branch.
-5. Reviewers will review the code, now with the logging included (as if you wrote the logging code).
+5. Code reviewers will see both the logging code and your business logic during the review.
-6. Once the review is completed and everyone is satisfied, merge the pull request.
+6. Once the review is approved and everyone is satisfied, merge the pull request.

 ### Add trace-level logging code to your pull request
 In this mode, Strudel adds logging code that enables detailed tracing.
 These logs provide insights into the full execution flow, including method calls and control flow, helping you quickly understand the behavior at every level.
 This is especially useful during development when you need to verify the flow of execution.

 To enable trace-level logging code Commit with a message that includes the words `strudel`, `add`,  `logs`, and `trace` (in any order).

 ### Remove all logging-code to your pull request
 To remove all Strudel logging-code from a pull request just add the following